AJDStudios/Resume/README.txt

  - CSS design for about page with mobile first mentality
  - Desktop menu is now fine, but needs more CSS editing
  - CSS design for contact
  - gradient added to heros as the flat color wasn't working
+ - CSS design for skills
+ - responsive CSS complete

                                                         -- current workflow until 19/08/22 --
                     --Portfolio page --